Portal

 3. One of Our Olives is Missing

-One of my olives is missing too.
-In this episode, which Don Adams and Carol Burnett wound up "doing shtick at three A.M.", Burnett guest stars as country singer Ozark Annie.
+In this episode, which Don Adams and Carol Burnett wound up "doing shtick at 3 a.m.," Burnett guest stars as country singer Ozark Annie.
 Annie mistakenly swallows an olive transmitter and must be protected from KAOS by our hero, Max.

 SO?
 What's the big deal?

 #2.
-The end scene is cute.
-Siegfried's scientists (one of whom is played by King Moody who later played Shtarker) have developed two rooms.
+The ending scene is cute.
+Siegfried's scientists have developed two rooms.
 The first room makes females (KAOS had been experimenting with bunnies) fear males.
 The second room makes females fall in love with males.
 In both rooms the males wind up totally confused.
 It's a lot like real life.
-This whole experiment is played out when Max, 99, and Annie wind up in the rooms.

-4. Mr. BigMr.
-Big and his really big office
+4. Mr. Big

-Yes, its the old pilot trick.
-Secret agent Maxwell Smart must find Agent 99, KAOS agent Mr. Big, where Big is stowing the inthermo, and close the door to his limo before Mr. Big blows Lady Liberty to kingdom come.
+From there, Max must locate KAOS agent Mr. Big, find where Big is stowing the Inthermo and close the door to his limo before Mr. Big blows Lady Liberty to kingdom come.

 What makes this one rate?